ericphanson/SDPAFamily.jl/docs/src/usage.md

 * `binary_path`: a string representing a path to the SDPA-GMP binary to use.
 The default is chosen at `build` time.
 * `params_path`: a string representing a path to a parameter file named `param.sdpa` in the same folder as the binary if present.
 For details please refer to the [SDPA users manual](https://sourceforge.net/projects/sdpa/files/sdpa/sdpa.7.1.1.manual.20080618.pdf).
 The default parameters used by SDPAFamily.jl are here: <https://github.com/ericphanson/SDPAFamily.jl/blob/master/deps/param.sdpa>.

+`SDPAFamily` also accepts `variant=plain` to use the non-high-precision SDPA binary.
+For general usage of the SDPA solver, use [SDPA.jl](https://github.com/JuliaOpt/SDPA.jl) which uses the C++ library to interface directly with the SDPA binary.

 ### Using a number type other than `BigFloat`

 SDPA-GMP.jl uses `BigFloat` for problem data and solution by default.
 To use, for example, `Float64` instead, simply call `SDPAFamily.Optimizer{Float64}()`.
 However, this may cause underflow errors when reading the solution file, particularly when `MathOptInterface` bridges are used.
 Note that with `MathOptInterface` all the problem data must be parametrised by the same number type, i.e. `Float64` in this case.